twonoise/jasmine-sa/README.md

 * Downgrade JACK to 1.9.12 from 2019 (oldest the Arch's repos have).

-**2**.
-There is impossible to enter negative center frequency value, as `Minus` key already used, together with `Plus`, for panning.
+**2:** There is impossible to enter negative center frequency value, as `Minus` key already used, together with `Plus`, for panning.
 However, all others, like markers, panning and messages, should work with negative values.

+**3:** The last (rightmost) point of spectrogram is displayed incorrectly, work in progress on it.

 CREDITS